 In 2002, Mr Jackson accepted Jesus Christ as his Lord and Savior and was baptized on December 22, 2002 by Pastor Ivan Ujueta at Family Vision Center (then named Vision Chapel).
 This change in his life is the greater aspect that he attributes to not only his martial arts success, but also his success with his family and within the community.

 Mr. Jackson currently teaches at the PKI San Antonio location.
-He is married with 6 children.
 He is living the "Gentle Powerful Way" and is helping others to do the same thing.

-Our pricing ranges from $100 per month to $180 per month.
+Our pricing ranges from $2000 -$3000 per year.
 The variance depends on what kind of training program is assembled for the student.
 The decision on the training package is made after the 4 session trial, during the follow up meeting.

 My personal journey to teach martial arts started relatively immediately after I myself began to train.
 As a result of the power of passion for the arts, the doorway was open to enable me to impact the lives of hundreds of students here in our community.

 We have worked with a variety of types of students ranging in age from 4 years old to 80 years old.
 We have worked with various health limitations ranging from high intesity athletes to those with knee injuries, arthritis and even paraplegics.